Independent Australian brokerageSydney-basedFree 15-min discovery callNo fees to clients

 10. to seek your feedback in relation to client satisfaction and our relationship with you;

-11. to monitor or improve the quality and standard of service that we provide to you;
+11. to monitor or improve the quality and standard of service we provide to you;

 12. to consider any concerns or complaints you may raise against us;